Nina Krieger

 Nina Krieger is a Canadian politician who was elected to the Legislative Assembly of British Columbia in the 2024 general election.
 She represents the electoral district of Victoria-Swan Lake as a member of the British Columbia New Democratic Party.
 She currently serves as Minister of Public Safety and Solicitor General.

 Early life and career

 Krieger was born and raised in Vancouver, British Columbia, and now lives in Victoria.

 She was previously the executive director of the Vancouver Holocaust Education Centre.
+While head of the VHEC, she appeared on the television program Nathan for You alongside Nathan Fielder in announcing the VHEC's collaboration with Summit Ice Apparel.